salimshidiq/customer-churn-analysis/README.md

 3. Open Jupyter Notebook:
    jupyter notebook

+## ⭐ If you find this project useful, feel free to give it a star!

-4. Run the notebook file
+5. Run the notebook file